top of page

 Research

-I started out conducting primary interview with my teammate who has experienced asthmatic treatment as a child; and a secondary research using online resources to understand the importance of asthma management; what kind of health activity does patients want to view.
+I started out conducting a primary interview with my teammate who had experienced asthmatic treatment as a child, and secondary research using online resources to understand the importance of asthma management; what kind of health activity patients want to view.

-I proceeded to conduct a competitor analysis of some direct and indirect players by reviewing their app features, interface design, pricing, and users feedback.
+I proceeded to conduct a competitor analysis of some direct and indirect players by reviewing their app features, interface design, pricing, and user feedback.

 Competitive Analysis